elorzafe/amplify-types/RFC.md

 # Utility Changes

-Amplify is proposing the following changes for our core utilities.
+Amplify is proposing the following changes to our core utilities.

 ## TypeScript support for Amplify Hub channels